almin/almin/docs/GLOSSARY.md

 }
 ```

-`payload` object also have other properties maybe.
+`payload` object also have other properties.

 ### Dispatcher